 Ask people to give you their impressions both of your presentation skills and also of the presentation content.
 You could find that the content was really good but you lacked confidence delivering it, or conversely that you were an engaging presenter but the material was not relevant to them.
 All this is useful stuff to know and it will help you improve your presentation skills for next time.

 Giving presentations isn’t an everyday occurrence on projects but it is likely that you will have to give one or two during the project lifecycle – more if your project involves a lot of workshops or user sessions.
 Don’t panic – presentation skills are something that you can learn and you will get better with practice!
 Once you have cracked it, you’ll feel confident delivering presentations and you’ll find that it gets easier to prepare for them in the future.

-The scheduling features of our software can be used to book your presentations on the team calendar.
+The scheduling features of our software can be used to book your presentations on the team calendar, which can be easily seen on the project dashboard.
 With it you have the ability to share agendas and slides after the presentation with the online document library.
 Then you can carry on the discussion after the meeting by using the great chat tool.
-Try the software from ProjectManager.com free for 30 days and see how helpful it really is.
+Try the software from ProjectManager free for 30 days and see how helpful it really is.